To commemorate National Sorry Day, you are invited to attend Sorry Day in the North on Friday, 25th of May. Find out more about the event here…

-Relationships Australia SA and the Institute would like to acknowledge the Stolen Generation and to say Sorry for the past injustices Aboriginal and Torres Strait Islander peoples faced.
+Relationships Australia SA and the Australian Institute of Social Relations would like to acknowledge the Stolen Generations and to say Sorry for the past and present injustices Aboriginal and Torres Strait Islander peoples continue to face.

 Watch the 2017 National Sorry Day video